 Key Definitions

-4. Competent authority: An independent body responsible for receiving, investigating, and addressing reports of breaches.
+- Competent authority: An independent body responsible for receiving, investigating, and addressing reports of breaches based on the Whistleblower Directive’s key definitions.

 Key Concepts

-5. Remedies: If whistleblowers face retaliation, the Directive ensures they have access to legal remedies, compensation, reinstatement, or other appropriate measures.
+- Remedies: If whistleblowers face retaliation, the Directive ensures they have access to legal remedies, compensation, reinstatement, or other appropriate measures to address issues defined in the Whistleblower Directive key definitions.

 Achieving Whistleblower Compliance with WhistleSystem